de-Boer-Lab/hashFrag/README.md

 <img src="./imgs/hashFrag_workflow_diagram.png">

-hashFrag represents a scalable tool that leverages [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to help users address homology-based data leakage during model development.
-The general workflow involves utilizing the BLAST algorithm to identify “candidate” pairs of sequences with high similarity, filtering these candidates based on a specified similarity threshold, and then using the resulting homology information to mitigate the potential occurrences of data leakage.
+hashFrag is a scalable command-line tool that leverages [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to help users address homology-based data leakage during model development.
+The general workflow involves identifying “candidate” pairs of sequences exhibiting high similarity with BLAST, filtering these candidates based on a specified similarity threshold, and then using the resulting homology information to mitigate the potential occurrences of data leakage in existing or newly created splits.

 We utilize local alignment scores to quantify the degree of homology between a pair of sequences.
 By default, the alignment score will be derived from the top BLAST alignment result for a pair of sequences (see Basic usage).
 However, users also have the option to provide precomputed alignment scores for added control over the homology search process (see Advanced usage).